Instructional Design Certificate

 We have designed the Instructional Design Certificate to build your instructional design skills.
 Higher education requires instructional design skills and experience to support faculty.
 K12 is following this trend and industry has long been at the forefront of integrating designed educational experiences into their training systems.
 We offer the IDC in a 100% online format to optimize flexibility and convenience for participants from a broad geographic area.
 The program serves those who desire to transition into the field of instructional design.
 We have designed the certificate for individuals from a variety of backgrounds who seek to design instruction for their specific area of expertise as well as those who wish to focus on online learning in general.
 Many certificate holders pursue opportunities in government, education, and industry.
 The Professional Instructional Design Certificate prepares professionals with the knowledge, skills, and experiences to work independently and collaboratively in this fast-growing occupation.

-Those interested in job prospects in the instructional design field may benefit from reviewing this report from Intentional Futures.
-With specific regard to higher education, this article may be helpful, The Quest for Great Instructional Designers.
+For those interested in job prospects in the instructional design field in higher education, this article may be helpful, The Quest for Great Instructional Designers."

 |Instructional Design Certificate Courses||Credits|